DCC-Lab/PyHardwareLibrary/README-USB.md

 print(configuration)
 ```

-This will print the following **USBConfiguration**, which I am also commenting:
+This will print the following **USB Configuration Descriptor**, which I am also commenting:

 ```python
   CONFIGURATION 1: 100 mA ==================================